jl-n/tslisp/README.md

 ## Getting Started

-The code for the interpreter lives in `src/lisp.ts`.
-The code for the metacircular evaluator lives in `src/metacircular.ts`.
+The code for the interpreter lives in `lisp.ts`.
+The code for the metacircular evaluator lives in `metacircular.ts`.
 You can see the result of evaluation by hovering over the `Result` type.

 During development you might find it convenient to run `pnpm test` to ensure the project type checks.
 You might also want to make this change to prevent VSCode truncating type annotations: https://stackoverflow.com/a/67746753.